peacemakr-io/peacemakr-cli/README.md

 $ docker run -i peacemakr/peacemakr-cli ./peacemakr-cli -help Usage of ./peacemakr-cli:
   -config string
         custom config file e.g. (peacemakr.yml) (default "peacemakr.yml")
   -decrypt
-    	Should the application decrypt the ciphertext -encrypt
+        Should the application decrypt the ciphertext -domain -domain=DOMAIN_NAME
+        A specific use domain to encrypt; -domain=DOMAIN_NAME -encrypt
         Should the application encrypt the message -inputFileName string
         inputFile to encrypt/decrypt
-  -is-peacemakr-ciphertext
+  -is-peacemakr-blob
-    	Should the application validate whether the ciphertext is a Peacemakr ciphertext or not -outputFileName string
+        Should the application validate whether the blob is a Peacemakr blob or not -outputFileName string
         outputFile to encrypt/decrypt
+  -signOnly
+        Should the application sign the message -verifyOnly
+        Should the application verify the input blob
 ```

 ## FAQ